tsypuk/multicloud-diagrams/docs/docs/core-components/integration.md

 - ``Diagrams as a Code`` approach is initially implemented from early versions.
 You can track syntax of resources declaration for [Core](../core-components), [AWS](../aws-components) and [On-Prem](../onprem-components) resources.
 - ingestion resources declared in [external ``YAML`` file](../core-components/yaml.html)
-- augment from UML sequence diagrams [mermaid UML format](../core-components/uml_mermaid.md)
+- augment from UML sequence diagrams [mermaid UML format](../core-components/uml.md)
-- augment from UML sequence diagrams (plantuml UML format) UNDER DEVELOPMENT
+- augment from UML sequence diagrams [plantuml UML format](../core-components/uml.md)